zz412000428/crate/docs/appendices/glossary.rst

 **Function**
-    A token (e.g., :ref:`replace <scalar-replace>`) that takes zero or more arguments (e.g., three :ref:`strings <character-data-types>`), performs a specific task, and may return one or more values (e.g., a modified string).
-Functions that return more than one value are called :ref:`multi-valued functions <gloss-multi-valued-functions>`.
+    A token (e.g., :ref:`replace <scalar-replace>`) that takes zero or more :ref:`arguments <gloss-argument>` (e.g., three :ref:`strings
+    <character-data-types>`), performs a specific task, and may return one or
+    more values (e.g., a modified string).
+Functions that return more than one value are called :ref:`multi-valued functions
+    <gloss-multi-valued-functions>`.

     Functions may be :ref:`called <sql-function-call>` in an SQL statement, like so::